Accessibility

 Wheelchair access to the Castle

 Due to the architecture of the Castle it is not possible for visitors in wheelchairs to enter the Castle by the main visitor entrance.
 The access is via the ramp to the Gift Shop in the Courtyard.
-A member of the Castle team will be on hand to escort you back, through the Castle, to the start of the tour.
+Please speak to our shop team, they will radio for a member of the Castle guiding team to help escort you back, through the Castle, to the start of the tour.

 The flooring throughout the main part of Castle is flagstones which can be uneven in places.